OfficeDev/O365-Android-Microsoft-Graph-Profile/README.md

 # Office 365 Profile sample for Android

 The first page presents you with a list of users.
 The second page displays information about any user you choose to view.
-All of this information, including files shared with the user, the user's alias, hire date, manager, direct reports, and groups comes from the [Office 365 unified endpoint](https://msdn.microsoft.com/office/office365/howto/office-365-unified-api-overview "Office 365 unified endpoint").
+All of this information, including files shared with the user, the user's alias, hire date, manager, direct reports, and groups comes from the [Office 365 unified endpoint (preview)](http://aka.ms/o365-unified-api "Office 365 unified endpoint (preview)").

 The following image shows the user's page that displays the information mentioned above: